xpqz/dyalog-docs/object-reference/docs/a-z/splitter.md

 Notice that, by default, when the first Splitter is shifted to the left, both panes in the SubForm expand equally.

-The second approach is to create multiple Splitters *at the same level*, i.e. owned by the same parent. [ See Splitter: Example 4.](../examples/splitter-example-4.md)
+The second approach is to create multiple Splitters *at the same level*, that is, owned by the same parent. [ See Splitter: Example 4.](../examples/splitter-example-4.md)

 In this case, the third Edit object `F.E3` is unaffected by movement of the leftmost Splitter `F.S1`.
 Note also, that the first Splitter `F.S1` may not be dragged further right than the second Splitter `F.S2`.